-Her research is supported by funding from the Social Sciences and Humanities Research Council of Canada, the Fonds Québécoise de la Recherche sur la Société et Culture, the National Endowment for the Humanities, Media@McGill, the William Dawson Scholar fund and seed grants from McGill University.
+Professor Rentschler’s research receives funding support from the Social Sciences and Humanities Research Council of Canada, the Fonds Québécoise de la Recherche sur la Société et Culture, the National Endowment for the Humanities, Media@McGill, the William Dawson Scholar fund and grants from McGill University.

-Prof. Rentschler teaches undergraduate courses on feminist media studies, affect theory, and media activism.
-The subjects of her graduate seminars include: emergent media and practices of social dissent, media and the politics of emotion and affect, spectatorship and mediated witnessing, emergent forms of social collectivity, feminist media studies, feminist theories and methods, and cultural studies approaches to media research.
-She supervises graduate students across a range of research areas, including: media activism, emergent and social media, new social movement formations, mediated affects, communication in social collectives, feminism, gender and sexuality studies, and qualitative approaches in media studies, Cultural Studies, and feminist theory.
+Professor Rentschler teaches undergraduate courses on feminist media studies, affect theory, and media activism.
+Her graduate seminars examine emergent media, the politics of dissent, media studies of affect, spectatorship and mediated witnessing, new forms of social collectivity, feminist media studies, feminist theories and methods, and cultural studies approaches to media research.
+She supervises graduate students and postdoctoral scholars across these research areas, and regularly accepts 1-2 MA and/or PhD graduate students/year in the Communication Studies graduate program.

 Girlhood and the Politics of Place, with co-editor Claudia Mitchell (New York: Berghahn Press), 2016.